 - Embrace the cold with in winter by going ice-skating

 Sometimes you do not need a fully interactive experience to bring the team together.
-What a better way to appreciate the nature’s beauty by having a picnic.
+What better way to appreciate nature’s beauty by having a picnic.
 It may sound boring but it is actually quite fun and enjoyable company outing for employee participation.